 I am a historian of early modern Spain with research experience in the religious cultures and social and legal histories of fifteenth- to seventeenth-century Castile.
 My particular interests are histories of conversion, identity making, and categories of religious, social, and ethnic difference in the early Iberian empires.
 You can read about my work on my website: smcavanaugh.com

-I am currently revising the manuscript for my first book, The Morisco Problem and the Politics of Conversion in Early Modern Spain.
+I am currently revising the manuscript for my first book, Morisco Conversions: Belonging, Status, and Legal Action in Early Modern Valladolid.
 The conversion of the Moriscos (Iberian Muslims converted to Catholicism and their New Christian descendants) was a multifaceted social and political problem in the early modern Spanish kingdoms.
 My book re-conceptualizes the politics of Morisco conversion by centering the voices and actions of the Moriscos themselves.
 I focus on Moriscos living in and around the royal town of Valladolid, in the heart of Old Castile.
 Each chapter analyzes a set of encounters between Moriscos and various officers and institutions of Church and State, from parish priests and municipal officials to the Spanish Inquisition and the monarchy.
 I illustrate how Moriscos routinely took legal action to defend their families, properties, and privileges in response to religious prosecution and policies aimed at their assimilation and conversion.
 Formal petitioning and litigating were tactics for surviving in an inquisitorial society.
 These local, everyday legal negotiations reveal that Morisco status was malleable and multiform, exposing the constructed nature of identities, communities, and boundaries of belonging in early modern Spain.

 As a Junior Research Fellow at Exeter College, I am also undertaking the archival research for my second book project, with the working title Descendants of Converts: Race, Religion, and the Moriscos in Early Modern Spain.
 This work will locate, trace, and contextualize early concepts of race by asking how shifting ideas about blood purity (limpieza de sangre), religious difference, and foreignness were employed in the construction of racialized categories of difference in the sixteenth century.

-“In Defense of Community: Morisca Women in Sixteenth-Century Valladolid,” Women and Community in Medieval and Early Modern Iberia, eds.
+“In Defense of Community: Morisca Women in Sixteenth-Century Valladolid,” p.151-173 in Women and Community in Medieval and Early Modern Iberia, eds.
 Michelle Armstrong-Partida, Alexandra Guerson, and Dana Wessell Lightfoot.
-University of Nebraska Press, forthcoming 2020.
+University of Nebraska Press, 2020.

 “Moriscos, Enslaved Children, and Litigating for Liberty in sixteenth-century Spain” an interview recorded for Kingdom, Empire and Plus Ultra: conversations on the history of Portugal and Spain, 1415-1898, July 2018.